2015 IIHF Women's World Championship: Rosters

 Each team's roster consisted of at least 15 skaters (forwards, and defencemen) and 2 goaltenders, and at most 20 skaters and 3 goaltenders.
 All eight participating nations, through the confirmation of their respective national associations, had to submit a roster by the first IIHF directorate.

 Preliminary round

 The schedule was announced on 10 September 2014.

-All times are local (UTC+2).
+All times are local (Central European Summer Time – UTC+2).